Troubleshooting Diego for Windows

 To isolate the issue, clear the log, reproduce the issue, and review the latest messages.

-View the source for this page in GitHub
+Create a pull request or raise an issue on the source for this page in GitHub